huydbq/emvqr/README.md

 2. **Parse**: Application parses the TLV structure
 3. **Display**: Shows formatted results in an interactive table with tag descriptions

+### JSON Beautifier Route

+Visit `/json-beautifier` (or use the header navigation) to validate JSON, beautify/minify the payload, and flip between a formatted text block or an interactive tree view with per-node collapse controls for inspecting nested structures.

 ### Utilities

 - **`parseEmvTlv()`**: Parses raw EMV payload into TLV objects